Looking for student discounts on footwear?

 - Nike has a 10% discount on full price trainers as standard and as one of the biggest sports manufacturers in the world, there are not many sports they don’t cater for!
 You can find Nike specialist footwear for track and field, basketball, combat sports, baseball, football, American football, cycling, volleyball, cheerleading, wrestling, weight training and walking.

-- Of course, Sports Direct have long been have the bargain budget sports retailer of the high street.
+- Of course, Sports Direct have long been had the bargain budget sports retailer of the high street.
 They now have a discount of 10% on full-price items, making their range even cheaper.
 If you already know what you’re after, be sure to check Sports Direct before buying directly from the brand – it could save you a few quid!

 Top 5 Tips for Student Discount Footwear & Shoes: